abhi3700/my_coding_toolkit/git_all.md

 Setup a local directory as server (in place of Github) for Git repositories.

 ### Installation
 * [Bonobo Git Server](https://bonobogitserver.com/) - Local Git GUI with local storage (in network location).
 Auth like contributors, admin, anonymous push features are available.
+Manage repositories for a team/division in Office.

   Follow the steps: #todo
   - Open